commonsharp/SurvivalProject-Server/README.md

 # 01/05/2017
 * You now get a visit bonus every 4 hours.
 You get 1~20 elements per visit, 1000 code and 1~20 coins.
 * The premium card "Visit bonus" is now working.
 It gives you double the elements/code/coins per visit.
 After 20 uses, the card disappears.
+* If a card is gold forced and a day passes, one day is subtracted from the gold forced days.

 # 30/04/2017
 * Finally finished implementing Hibernate.